samchillcott/days-of-code-2020-august/log.md

 - Stoked I feel way more comfortable with mobile first and responsive design now.
 - Must remember to run build before run deploy for GitHub Pages.

+### #daysofcode 16/8/20

+**Today's Progress**
+- N/A.

+**Thoughts**
+- Planning week ahead - mainly based around finishing off CV and looking to approach some companies for jnr positions.
+- Super tired today and checking my Youper app, I see I have on aver 1 or 2 bad nights of sleep a week which really lowers my productivity.
+Annoyingly, I can't always control the variables and it seems to be hit or miss.